DPCscience/SFSI/inst/md/penalized_FI.md

 100*(out1[1]-out2[1])/out1[1]
 ```

-The same comparison between G-BLUP and PFI can be done witout passing a vector of lambdas since they are generated internally
+The same comparison between G-BLUP and PFI can be done without passing a vector of lambdas since they are generated internally
+by the function

 ```r
 # Run the PFI.
 Lambdas will be generated automatically